nmoreaud/unique-movies/README.md

 # Unique Movies
-Find and remove duplicated movies from your database
+Find and remove duplicated movies from your database.
+This script search for movies with names that look alike or similar binary content.
+It doesn't call external services or decode images.

 ## Prerequisites
 Install python 3.4+ from python website